shchavan-source/DataGridPOC-Repo/server/README.md

 To start static and dynamic cache place:
 1. clustered.xml file in the DataGrid_HOME/standalone/configuration directory.
 2. standalone.conf file in DataGrid_HOME/bin directory.
+3. module.xml file in the modules/system/layers/base/org/postgresql/main directory.
+Create the directories if not present.
+4. postgresql-42.2.6.jar in the modules/system/layers/base/org/postgresql/main directory.

 Following parameters needs to be updated in standalone.conf file